planetarium/agent8-templates/basic-3d-quarterview/PROJECT.md

 The quarter view control system is implemented through a combination of components:

-1. **Controller System**: `QuarterViewController` from the vibe-starter-3d library handles the physics-based movement of the character based on keyboard inputs, maintaining a fixed camera angle that provides the quarter view perspective.
+1. **Controller System**: `QuarterViewController` from the vibe-starter-3d library handles the physics-based movement of the character based on keyboard inputs, maintaining a fixed camera angle that provides the quarter view perspective with character following.

-2. **Input Management**: Keyboard inputs are captured through React Three Fiber's `useKeyboardControls` hook, which maps WASD/arrow keys to movement, and additional keys (Q/E/R/F) to character actions.
+2. **Input Management**: Keyboard inputs are captured through React Three Fiber's `useKeyboardControls` hook, which maps WASD/arrow keys to movement, and additional keys (Q/E/R/F) to character actions, with mouse controls for additional interactions.

 3. **State Management**: `useControllerState` hook provides shared state between components, allowing different parts of the application to access and modify the character's state.
-Additionally, `playerStore` manages physics body references.
+Additionally, `playerStore` manages physics body references for multiplayer support.

-4. **Animation Management**: `Player` component determines appropriate animations based on movement and action states, transitioning between idle, walking, running, and action animations as needed.
+4. **Animation Management**: `Player` component with `RigidBodyPlayer` integration determines appropriate animations based on movement and action states, transitioning between idle, walking, running, and action animations as needed, with full collision detection capabilities.

 5. **Asset Management**: `PreloadScene` component ensures all 3D models, textures, and other assets are preloaded before gameplay begins, providing a smooth user experience with a visual loading indicator.